mkierzenka/SWDevProj/README.md

 # SWDevProj

+demoTest.cpp has latest waitAndGet

 ### Notes for things to improve from before:

+* waitAndGet has an empty while loop.
+This should probably be replaced with a lock or other means to notify (instead of burning CPU cycles)

+* getFromNetwork_ has a while loop.
+This should probably be replaced with a lock or other means to notify (instead of burning CPU cycles)

+* demoTest.cpp does not delete anything, memory leaks here

 * Does columnarray need push_back?
 ColArr has it too.
 Do we even use it?